shibinkr/RISC-V/chapter-2.md

 - PMP checks happen in parallel with Physical Memory Attribute (PMA) checks to ensure memory access is allowed.
 - The size and granularity of the PMP-controlled regions depend on the platform but can be as small as four bytes.
 - Some memory regions can have fixed access permissions, for example, being accessible only in M-mode and not by lower-privileged modes.

+---

+## 2.9 Supervisor-Level (S-Mode) ISA

+### 2.9.1 What is Supervisor-Level (S-Mode) ISA?
+- Supervisor mode (S-mode) is a privileged mode in the RISC-V architecture, but less privileged than Machine mode (M-mode).
+It is designed mainly to run operating systems or hypervisors.
+- The S-mode ISA provides a common core architecture that supports various ways of managing virtual memory and protection.
+- Unlike M-mode, S-mode is intentionally limited in how it interacts with physical hardware—such as directly accessing physical memory or handling device interrupts—to make virtualization easier and cleaner.

+### 2.9.2 Key Features of S-Mode:
+- **Restricted hardware access:** S-mode doesn’t directly control all hardware resources.
+Instead, access to certain features like timers or interrupts is provided through implementation-specific or system-specific mechanisms.
+- **Supervisor Execution Environment (SEE):** Some systems provide S-mode services via a supervisor binary interface (SBI), a defined way to handle things like timer requests or inter-processor interrupts.
+Other systems might handle this differently.
+- **Virtual memory support:** RISC-V supports page-based virtual memory with different address widths (32-bit, 39-bit, and 48-bit).
+- **SFENCE.VMA instruction:** S-mode includes a special instruction called SFENCE.VMA used to synchronize memory management data updates.
+This ensures changes to page tables or other memory management structures are visible to the processor cores in the correct order.